-Learn everything about Chateau Bonalgue Pomerol with wine tasting notes, wine food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
+Learn everything about Chateau Bonalgue Pomerol with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Bonalgue History, Overview